 The Program on Science, Technology & Society (STS) at the Harvard Kennedy School invites applications for a position as Postdoctoral Fellow with the Global Observatory for Genome Editing.
-The anticipated start date is June 1, 2021 (later dates will be considered).
+The anticipated start date is August 1, 2023(earlier and later start dates will be considered).
 Funding is available for a one-year, full-time appointment with the possibility of renewal for a second year.

 The Global Observatory for Genome Editing seeks to expand the range of questions asked at the frontiers of emerging biotechnologies and broaden the perspectives brought to bear in addressing them.
 It will bring together communities that do not normally engage with each other’s positions within existing advisory, research, or policy institutions.
 Its three broad aims are (1) to collect and curate materials related to the governance of genome editing and related technologies; (2) to convene participants from diverse backgrounds and standpoints in order to create opportunities for deeper reflection on scientific and technological developments poised to alter the meaning of being human; and (3) to conduct and commission analysis of these issues.
 This position is funded by the John Templeton Foundation and will be supervised by Professor Sheila Jasanoff (Harvard).
 The postdoc will play a pivotal role in an international research team led by established STS scholars at Harvard, Arizona State University, and the University of Wisconsin.

-Qualifications: At the time of appointment, applicants must have a Ph.D. or equivalent degree in a relevant field such as science & technology studies (STS), anthropology, sociology, history, critical policy analysis, or law.
-Competitive candidates will have a successful record of empirical social science or humanities research in an area relevant to the project.
+Qualifications: At the time of appointment, applicants must have a graduate degree (Ph.D. or J.D. preferred) in a relevant field such as science & technology studies (STS), anthropology, sociology, history, critical policy analysis, or law.
+Competitive candidates will have a successful record of empirical social science, humanities, or legal research in an area relevant to the project.
 Experience balancing intellectual and organizational responsibilities relevant to the management of large grant-funded projects is highly desirable.

-Application process: The following application materials should be submitted via email to Mr. Paul Sherman <firstname.lastname@example.org>.
+The following application materials should be submitted HERE